SAFETY & EDUCATION

 Mo Linquist has served on the TBBF board since 2020.
 Mo currently serves on the Kure Beach Bike Ped Committee as the chairperson and is the Kure Beach representative on the WMPO Bike Ped Advisory Committee.
 She also serves on the board for BikeWalkNC, a state-wide advocacy organization promoting people-powered transportation choices.
 Her 40 year career as an interior designer, specializing in ‘how your space makes you feel,’ directs her concerns for safety, comfort and accessibility for all.
 However, her passion is to create a world in which her grandchildren can walk, bike and enjoy nature safely.

 Wyatt Richardson has served on the TBBF board since 2023.
 He is an avid cyclist and has worked with Cycle North Carolina for more than a decade helping to implement their rides and events.
 He has worked in local government for towns, cities, and counties in both North Carolina and Florida.
-In his full-time work he serves as the Community Enrichment Director for the Town of Leland.
-In this role he leads and supports the Parks, Recreation, and Cultural Resources Department and the Communications Department for the Town.
+In his full-time work he serves as Director of Facilities & Fleet for Pender County.
 He holds a bachelor’s degree from Northern Arizona University in Parks and Recreation Management and is a Certified Parks and Recreation Professional.

 Albert “Al” Schroetel, MBA serves as the Foundation’s Immediate Past-President and was a co-founder of the Foundation in 2013.
 He previously served as President of Cape Fear Cyclists bicycle club and currently serves as the Club's Advocacy Chair and representative on the Bik/Ped Advisory Committee of the Wilmington Metro Planning Organization (WMPO).
 Al is also on the Board of Directors of the Southeastern NC Military Officers Association of America Chapter and previously served as President of the New Hanover County Master Gardeners Association.
 He was a founding member of BikeWalk North Carolina (BWNC), a statewide bike/ped advocacy nonprofit and served on the BWNC Board for 8 years.
 Al has completed Cycle North Carolina's Mountain to the Sea ride four times and is a life-long cyclist.
 He retired as a Colonel from a 30-year career in the US Air Force and was a Program Manager for the Non-profit Logistic Management Institute (LMI) in McLean Virginia.
 He holds a Batchelor’s (BA) degree from the University of Maine and a Master of Business Administration (MBA) from Auburn University.